 He moved back west after years in Brooklyn and renamed his band King Ropes, borrowing a moniker from a western tack store in Wyoming.
 He wanted a name that tied his roots in the west to the amalgam of styles and influences of his current musical output - garage rock, roots rock, psych and country.

-“I'm interested in the contrasts between urban and rural, eastern and western, sophisticated and raw, sweet and bludgeoning,” Hollier states.
-"People think it’s weird, a kid from Montana to move to New York in the 80s.
-NY was pretty gnarly then, and Montana was really isolated, geographically and culturally, but those two extremes define who I am, and I think that this music reflects that.”
+“I’ve been formed by a lot of different stuff,” he says.
+“It seems boring to me try to limit ourselves to a certain style or genre of music.
+I'm interested in the contrasts between urban and rural, eastern and western, sophisticated and raw, sweet and bludgeoning,” Hollier explains.
+“People think it’s weird, a kid growing up in Montana wanting to move to New York, but those two extremes define who I am, and I think that this music reflects that.”

 Experimental in approach and execution, King Ropes blurs the lines between seemingly conflicting tones and aesthetics – the result of a life spent absorbing countless musical histories and the ways in which sounds and songs work.
 King Ropes incorporates the spark and genius of artists as varied as the Pixies, The Velvet Underground and Willie Nelson into a singular perspective without sacrificing the distinctiveness of those separate voices.

 Recorded in Brooklyn and Los Angeles, the debut record from King Ropes, “Dirt,” released in 2017, found Hollier and the band working their way through roughed-up garage rock, psych illuminations and an unsentimental twang that would have felt right at home on a Wilco album.
 Their follow-up, the 2018 EP “Green Wolverine,” even more eclectic, was recorded in Bozeman and mixed in L.A. by Barry Conley (Stevie Ray Vaughan, L7, Black Label Society and Dwight Yoakam).